Elm-R/PersonalMedicineTracker/README.md

 - **Expiry Tracking**
     - Show items expiring in X days
     - Show expired medicines
+---
 ## Docker Setup
 - Database container (MySQL)
 - Application container (Spring Boot)
 - Build and run stages with Docker
 - Docker Compose for orchestration

+## Cloud Features
+- **AWS Services**
+  - S3 for storage of the medicine inventory data as csv files
+- **Terraform: Infrastructure as Code (IaC)**
+  - used to define, create, and manage all AWS resources

+## Testing
+- Unit tests for service layer
+- Unit tests for AWS services and functions